 Under exceptional circumstances, the Postgraduate Committee will consider applications from full-time students in their fourth year and from part-time students in their seventh and eighth years of study.
 In such cases awards will not be made for expenses incurred for the completion of the thesis, but only for activities connected with exposing finished research to a wider academic audience and thus aiding the student's career development.

-The maximum award that can be granted to any one full-time student is currently £325.00 p.a.; part-time students will receive a maximum award of currently £162.50 p.a.
+The maximum award that can be granted to any one application from a full-time student is currently £325.00.
+Part-time students will receive a maximum award of currently £162.50 per application.

-All applications must be supported in writing by the applicant's supervisor.
+All applications must be fully costed and supported in writing by the applicant's supervisor.